Skip to main content

 • Design with your printer's tolerances in mind (typically 0.1-0.2mm for FDM)

-• Use the pre-installed cq_warehouse or bd_warehouse libraries for standard threads, fasteners, and mechanical features instead of modeling them from scratch
+• Use the pre-installed bd_warehouse library for standard threads, fasteners, and mechanical features instead of modeling them from scratch

 • Consider wall thickness and overhang angles when designing parametric ranges